Most of How I Work

 In a recent conversation, a CEO was navigating a decision that, on paper, appeared straightforward.

-What we explored together was not the decision itself, but the assumptions underneath it.
+What we explored together was not the decision itself — it was the assumptions underneath it.

 Nothing dramatic changed in the data.